gammapy/gammapy/docs/analysis/index.rst

 ----------------------

-The observations used in the analysis may be selected from a ``datastore`` declared in the ``observations`` section of the settings, using also different parameters and values to build a composed filter.
+The observations used in the analysis may be selected from a ``datastore`` declared in the ``data`` section of the settings, using also different parameters and values to create a composed filter.

 .. gp-howto-hli:: data